BeansIsFat/go2rtc-config-orig/index.md

 ---
 # Video streaming using go2rtc on a Raspberry Pi

+This guide should work on Raspberry Pi Zero 2 W, 3, and 4.
+The Raspberry Pi 5 does not have a hardware video encoder so this configuration will not work as-is.
+At a minimum you'd need to use a different `vcodec` for ffmpeg.

 ## Install software

 Download and install the release labeled `go2rtc_linux_arm64` from [https://github.com/AlexxIT/go2rtc/releases](https://github.com/AlexxIT/go2rtc/releases).
 You can use these commands for the current release: